 Step 1: contact us by email with brief details of item(s) for review

 At least once a month, we send a list of items available for review to our writers, who are based in various countries.
-You can see a sample list here and further information on this page.
+You can see a sample list by selecting New Releases from the Latest menu above, and there's further information on this page.
 They will review CDs, physical, streamed or downloaded performances, and occasionally DVDs, books and other material.
 The first stage of the review process is for you to tell us about the items you are offering for review, so that these items can appear on this list.
 At this stage we don't need physical copy or downloads, but just brief information about each item - enough to allow each reviewer to decide whether or not they would like to write a review.
 If possible please keep this information very brief, and include a web link for further information.
 As a minimum, please provide the catalogue number, title and release date.

 Step 2: Wait for us to contact you